 What is Tikka Masala?

 The Chicken marinates in a spicy curry sauce and is cooked with tomatoes, spices, and heavy cream.
-You should use thighs instead of breasts.
+It would be best if you used thighs instead of breasts.
 It’s great served with rice.

 If there’s one dish guaranteed to be on every Indian restaurant menu, it’s chicken tikka masala.
 It’s made with chunks of chicken cooked in a spicy, creamy tomato sauce.

-No one really knows the origination of Tikka Masala.
+No one really knows the origin of Tikka Masala.
 Some say India, others in the UK.
 Even Scotland has some claim to its origination.